segni-tafesse/ethio_agri_smart/lib/data/Papaya.md

 # Pre-prevention of Disease  of Papaya
- Let me enlighten you on some pre-prevention measures to ward off diseases in papayas:
+ Here are some pre-prevention measures to ward off diseases in papayas:

 1. Quality Planting Material: Begin with disease-free papaya seedlings or seeds from reputable sources.
 Ensure they are healthy and free from any visible signs of disease before planting.